unoplatform/uno.chefs/doc/toolkit/LightWeightStyling.md

 ## Solution

-**Uno.Toolkit** provides lightweight styling capabilities, which allow you to create reusable styles that can be easily applied across your application.
-This approach helps in creating a consistent look and feel by allowing you to override resources at different levels, such as app-level, page-level, or control-level.
+Lightweight styling allows you to create reusable styles that can be applied across your application.
+This is a general capability of XAML styles, where you can define ThemeResources to achieve this.
+Both **Uno.Toolkit** and **Uno.Themes** provide styles that work seamlessly with lightweight styling, making it easier to maintain consistency across your app.

 1. App-Level Resource Overrides: